Hi! My name is Annie Grace.

 There are so many things!
 I would have to say I would definitely use that money to help with the poverty rates here in Cape Breton, as well as our mental health facilities and overall health care.

-What are your favourite items currently in the shop?
+What are your favorite items currently in the shop?

 What would you tell your 13 year old self about life thus far?